Biden team asks Supreme Court to pause Texas abortion law - KVIA

 Associated Press

 WASHINGTON (AP) — The Biden administration is asking the Supreme Court to block the Texas law banning most abortions, while the fight over the measure’s constitutionality plays out in the courts.
-The law has been in effect since September, aside from a district court-ordered pause that lasted just 48 hours.
+The administration has also taken the unusual step of telling the justices they could grant the Texas law full review and decide its fate this term.
+No court has yet reached a decision on the constitutionality of the Texas law, and the Supreme Court rarely grants such requests.
+The law has been in effect since September, aside from a short pause.
 It bans abortions once cardiac activity is detected, usually around six weeks and before some women know they are pregnant.
-The Justice Department asked the high court Monday to lift an order imposed by a conservative federal appeals court that has allowed Texas to continue enforcing the nation’s strictest curbs on abortion through a novel law that was written to make it hard to challenge in the federal court system.